 Under the floor: the network

-Most of what we did at Black Hat never made it into a booth photo.
-More than thirty exhibitors ran on internet we designed, pulled, and supported: dedicated, hardwired lines mapped booth by booth, more than four hundred megabits of uplink in all, each booth on its own managed switch behind a security gateway.
+None of the next part photographs well.
+More than thirty exhibitors ran on lines we designed, pulled and supported, more than four hundred megabits of uplink in all, every booth on its own managed switch behind a security gateway.

 Next deep dive